drichardson/dougrichardson.us/site/_posts/2016-01-23-go-memory-allocations.markdown

 This article is written for programmers familiar with basic memory management concepts but unfamiliar with Go memory management in particular.

-# Stack, Heap, Data Segment, and Code Segment
+# Stack, Heap, and Fixed Size Segments
-There are four places memory can be allocated: the stack, the heap, the data segment, and the code segment.
+For the purposes of this article, there are three ways to allocate memory: the stack, the heap, and fixed size segments.

 ## Stack
-Some memory allocations are done on [the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
+[The stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation) has a top that moves up and down.
-The stack has a top that can move up and down.
 Space is allocated on the stack by moving the top up (i.e. pushing items on the stack) and space is deallocated by moving the top down (i.e. popping items off the stack).
 The top is an address that can be incremented and decremented with fast arithmetic operations.